Skip to Main Content

 Through this program, qualified high school students may pursue collegiate coursework either online or in person while completing their high school requirements.

 Students accepted for dual enrollment can enroll part-time or full-time at any of our locations provided they meet course prerequisites and receive permission from their high school principal or counselor.
 Qualified students residing in Tennessee are eligible for the Tennessee Dual Enrollment Grant which fully funds their dual enrollment courses at South College.
-The South College Promise is a tuition assistance grant funded directly by South College and awarded to qualified high school students who wish to pursue dual enrollment courses at our Atlanta or Asheville campus.
-After the 10th dual enrollment course, students receiving assistance from all programs (TN DEG or SC Promise) are required to pay $500.00 per course out of pocket.
+The South College Promise is a tuition assistance grant funded directly by South College and awarded to qualified high school students who wish to pursue dual enrollment courses at our Asheville, Atlanta, Indianapolis, Orlando, or Pittsburgh campuses.
+Dual Enrollment students who choose to purchase a physical textbook to supplement the learning experience will be responsible for paying the cost of that textbook out of pocket.
+Digital textbooks may be available for certain Dual Enrollment courses at no cost to Dual Enrollment students.

 To be considered for dual enrollment, students must satisfy all of the following criteria: